KDVB/BlueStacks-ADB-root-access/README.md

-# BlueStacks ADB Vulnerability (Bluestacks root access with adb)
+# BlueStacks ADB Vulnerability (Bluestacks root access via adb)
 ### Disclaimer
 For informational purposes only.
 The author does not call for further actions.
 Created to warn users who use this product